 Viewers are in for a real treat, as Úna will perform on her harp this Friday night.

 Plus, there will be music from Maverick Sabre, who will perform music from his new album.

-The Late Late Show airs this Friday at 9.35pm on RTÉ One.
+The Late Late Show airs on Friday, January 28, at 9.35pm on RTÉ One.